Tuesday, June 16th, 2020

 - Have you managed others before?
 How many HVAC technicians have you handled?

 - In customer satisfaction, How do HVAC Service Managers play a vital role?

-- If two of your HVAC technicians calls out sick on the same day, what would you do to ensure efficient productivity level stay high?
+- If two of your HVAC technicians call out sick on the same day, what would you do to ensure an efficient productivity level stays high?

 - How do you handle problems that keep you from completing the job on time?

 - Tell me about how you solved a past complicated HVAC problem you encountered?